 Igloo reports that the RECOOL will be available for purchase as soon as the first of May.
 As we speak, it is already available for sale on the Igloo website.

 As for physical models at retail stores, you will be able to get it in REI stores across the country starting this May.
-Most likely it’s also going to be available on Amazon – and if it does, then the Igloo store on the Amazon will be a place to look for it.
+Most likely it's also going to be available at Amazon – and if it does, then the Igloo store at Amazon will be a place to look for it.

 We definitely plan to do a full Igloo Recool review of this cooler as soon as it is out and also give you more information about where you can buy it.
 It is a simple product that nonetheless has disrupted the industry.